-Sarcoidosis is the growth of tiny collections of inflammatory cells (granulomas) in different parts of your body — most commonly the lungs, lymph nodes, eyes and skin.
+Sarcoidosis is a disease characterized by the growth of tiny collections of inflammatory cells (granulomas) in any part of your body — most commonly the lungs and lymph nodes.
+But it can also affect the eyes, skin, heart and other organs.

-There is no cure for sarcoidosis, but most people do very well with little or only modest treatment.
-In half of cases, sarcoidosis goes away on its own.
-In a few cases, however, sarcoidosis may last for years and may cause organ damage.
+There is no cure for sarcoidosis, but most people do very well with no treatment or only modest treatment.
+In some cases, sarcoidosis goes away on its own.
+However, sarcoidosis may last for years and may cause organ damage.

 Signs and symptoms of sarcoidosis vary depending on which organs are affected.
 Sarcoidosis sometimes develops gradually and produces symptoms that last for years.
 Other times, symptoms appear suddenly and then disappear just as quickly.
-Many people with sarcoidosis have no symptoms, so the disease may be discovered only when you have a chest X-ray for another reason.
+Many people with sarcoidosis have no symptoms, so the disease may be discovered only when a chest X-ray is done for another reason.

 - Swollen lymph nodes